Dogra Regiment: Affiliations

 In the year 1990 affiliations of Indian Navy ships were being done with the Indian Army Regiments, INS Ranvijay was affiliated with the Dogra Regiment in 1997.
-Apart from this, the Dogras are also affiliated with the Regiment of Artillery (14 Medium Regiment and 15 Medium Regiment).
+Apart from this, the Dogra's are also affiliated with the Regiment of Artillery (14 Medium Regiment and 15 Medium Regiment).
+Even the Dogra's are also affiliated with the Armoured Corps (71st Armoured Regiment).

 Battle honours

 Two battalions of the 17th Dogra Regiment (the 2nd and 3rd), also fought in the Malayan Campaign.
 After the Fall of Singapore, a large number of the captured troops later went on to join the Indian National Army.

 Pre-independence

 Combined battle honours of 37th (Prince of Wales's Own) Dogras, 38th Dogras, 41st Dogras: